History of the Southern United States: Election of 1860, secession, and Lincoln's response

-Civil War (1861–1865)
+Confederate States 1861-1865

-The seceded states, joined together as the Confederate States of America and only wanting to be independent, had no desire to conquer any state north of its border.
+The seceded states, joined as the Confederate States of America, sought to consolidate control over border southern states including Kentucky and Missouri.
+The Confederate government also envisioned westward expansion through its Arizona territory, one goal being to extend the CSA to the Pacific Coast.
 After secession, no compromise was possible, because the Confederacy insisted on its independence and the Lincoln Administration refused to meet with President Davis's commissioners.
-Instead of diplomacy, Lincoln ordered that a Navy fleet of warships and troop transports be sent to Charleston Harbor to reinforce and resupply Fort Sumter.
-Just before the fleet was about to enter the harbor, Confederates forced the Federal garrison holed up in the fort to surrender.
-That incident, although only a cannon duel that produced no deaths, allowed President Lincoln to proclaim that United States forces had been attacked and justified his calling up of troops to invade the seceded states.
+Lincoln ordered that a Navy fleet of warships and troop transports be sent to Charleston Harbor to reinforce and resupply Fort Sumter.
+Just before the fleet was about to enter the harbor, Confederates unleashed a massive bombardment and forced the Federal garrison holed up in the fort to surrender.
+The incident prompted President Lincoln to proclaim that United States forces had been attacked and called for mobilizations to restore Government control in the seceded states.
 In response the Confederate military strategy was to hold its territory together, gain worldwide recognition, and inflict so much punishment on invaders that the Northerners would tire of an expensive war and negotiate a peace treaty that would recognize the independence of the CSA.

-Two Confederate counter-offensives into Maryland and southern Pennsylvania failed to influence Federal elections as hoped.
-The victory of Lincoln and his party in the 1864 elections made the Union's military victory only a matter of time.
+The Confederate government was formed to explicitly protect the institution of slavery as stated by Vice President Alexander H. Stephens and thus enshrined slavery in its constitution.
+However, the Confederate political system proved fatally flawed.
+The strength of the Confederacy included an unusually strong officer corps—about a third of the officers of the U.S. Army had resigned and joined.
+But the political leadership was not very effective.
+The Confederacy decided not to have political parties, believing they were divisive and would weaken the war effort.
+Historians agree that this lack of parties actually weakened the political system.
+Instead of having a viable alternative to the current system, people could only "grumble and complain and lose faith."
+President Jefferson Davis, despite his credentials as a former Army officer, senator, and Secretary of War, proved much less effective than Abraham Lincoln.
+A classic interpretation holds that the Confederacy "died of states' rights," as governors of Texas, Georgia, and North Carolina refused Richmond's requests for troops.

-Both sides wanted the border states, but the Union military forces took control of all of them in 1861–1862.
+Both sides wanted the border southern states, with the Confederacy controlling half of Kentucky and the southern portion of Missouri early in the war, but the Union military forces took control of all of them in 1861–1862.
 Union victories in western Virginia allowed a Unionist government based in Wheeling to take control of western Virginia and, with Washington's approval, create the new state of West Virginia.
 The Confederacy did recruit troops in the border states, but the enormous advantage of controlling them went to the Union.

-The Union naval blockade, starting in May 1861, reduced exports by 95%; only small, fast blockade runners—mostly owned and operated by British interests—could get through.
-The South's vast cotton crops became nearly worthless.